 No, you can’t order a drink here, but it’s fun to imagine Elvis shaking, rattling and rolling behind this bar in his Memphis digs, Graceland.

-If you want read about American Whiskey before you go, this is a great book:
+If you want read about Memphis and American Whiskey before you go, here are a few great books: